blurfx/ambienxo/README.md

 ## Getting Started

-First, set your name and the desired blog title, description, and url (without the trailing slash) in `blog.config.ts`.
-The name will appear in the RSS feed and footer.
+Before using this theme, there are a few things you need to set up:

+1. Edit the name, title, description and url in `blog.config.ts` (url without the trailing slash).
+2. if you want to use giscus or utterances comments on your blog, change `comment` in `blog.config.ts`.
+If you don't want to use comments, set `comment` to `null`.
-And in `next-sitemap.config.js`, write your blog url (it should be the same as the `url` in `blog.config.ts`).
+3. In `next-sitemap.config.js`, change `siteUrl` to be the same as in `blog.config.ts`.

-Finally, modify `pages/index.tsx` to your own liking.
+4. change your blog's main page `pages/index.tsx` to your favour.

 ## Local Development